-Alistair: I am going to pause for a moment to look at one of your videos showing the efforts of Mona Relief volunteers helping to deliver humanitarian aid inside Yemen.
+The following is a video showing the efforts of Mona Relief volunteers helping to deliver humanitarian aid inside Yemen.

 Instead, the world is fed a “spin” version of the facts, under the banner of political righteousness.
 A humanitarian blockade is carried out under the banner of political restoration and civilians are being murdered under the banner of democracy!

 Always remember that people power is always greater than people in power!
 The past cannot be changed but the future still remains within our power to make – we can all make it count!

 In order to educate people, schools and other facilities will have to be rebuilt.
 Now that Yemen is on the map, albeit for all the wrong reasons, help will be available when all the smoke is cleared.
 There are always temporary solutions and alternatives available, but they cannot go hand in hand with war and bad politics – in order to do that synergy is essential.